cfpb/design-system/docs/pages/banners.md

           researchers, historians, and the public.
     variation_group_name: Types
 eyebrow: Alerts
-title: Banner (notification)
-description: Banner notifications communicate high-priority information about the state or status of page content.
-Banner notifications are positioned at the top of the page content area and span the full width.
-When used on a webpage, banner notifications inform users of important information that is not specific to an immediate task.
+layout: variation
-use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information that is not related to a specific task.
-Use the inline notification instead when calling out specific page content or when alerting users as to information that is relevant to the immediate task.
+use_cases: Use the banner notification to communicate important information about the state or status of page content or to highlight high-priority system or product level information.
+Use the inline notification instead when calling out specific page content or when alerting users to information that is specific to an immediate task.
-behavior: ""
 related_items: "[N﻿otifications](https://cfpb.github.io/design-system/component\
   s/notifications)"
 last_updated: 2020-01-28T15:55:47.394Z
+behavior: ""
 ---